fillydss/olist-delivery-mlops/README.md

 experiment tracking, a containerized prediction API, and automated data-drift monitoring.

-This project extends an MSc thesis on ML-based lead-time prediction by adding the production layer the thesis left as future work: deployment, serving, and monitoring.

 The pipeline exists in two forms: the original local version (`src/`, pandas + scikit-learn) and a **Databricks port** (`databricks/`, PySpark + Delta Lake + Unity Catalog + managed MLflow, orchestrated as a scheduled Workflow).
 See the